mpilosov/hues/content/docs/unsupervised.md

 {{< youtube 08ybYDEJVF8 >}}

-At some point during the discovery, the model comes across the concept of luminance (brightness), before settling into a discovery path that blends this concept in combination with grouping like-colors.
+At some point during its discovery, the model comes across the concept of luminance (brightness), before settling into a discovery path that blends this concept in combination with grouping like-colors.
 Many attempts turned out with blue-brown-yellow characteristics, while some landed closer to a sorting-by-brightness result.

 ![img-0](https://data.math.computer/v0_unsupervised.png#center)